 You have to buy an access code to WebAssign.
-If you do this directly from www.webassign.net, the price will be \$75, it includes WebAssign access for one semester and eBook.
+If you do this directly from www.webassign.net, the price will be \$75, it includes WebAssign access for one semester and eBook of Intermediate Algebra.
 You may also order a hard copy of the textbook.